Basketball injuries are some of the most varied sports injuries! They commonly range from the fingertip to the toe and everything in between!

 Medial ligament sprain or MCL injury is a tear of the ligament on the inside of the knee, it is usually a result of direct impact or twisting motion.
 A medial ligament injury is common in contact sports such as football and rugby, as well as martial arts.
 They can also occur in daily life through falls and twists of the knee joint.
 Read more on the treatment and rehabilitation of medial ligament sprain.

 Pain at the front of the lower leg is commonly referred to as shin splints.
-Usually symptoms occur at the front inside of the shin bone but can arise from a number of causes.
-We explain the symptoms, treatment and rehabilitation of medial tibial stress syndrome to cure and prevent it recurring.
+Usually, symptoms occur at the front inside of the shin bone but can arise from a number of causes.
+We explain the symptoms, treatment, and rehabilitation of medial tibial stress syndrome to cure and prevent it from recurring.
 Read more on how to prevent and treat shin splints.

 Should I seek professional treatment?

 If you have any of the following symptoms you should seek further medical assistance.

 - Severe pain, especially on walking

 - Altered sensation in the foot – such as a feeling of “pins and needles” (paresthesia) or a “loss of feeling” (anaesthesia).

 - Unable to complete normal daily activities after the initial 72 hours.

 Further medical assistance can be sought through either your local GP or a private clinician such as a podiatrist, physiotherapist, sports therapist, osteopath or chiropractor.
 If you have followed the P.R.I.C.E. principles (see below) and are still unable to walk after 72 hours or still have severe pain that is not subsiding after the first 72 hours you should visit your local A&E department for further assessment.